 If you’re considering an ERP implementation, there’s a good chance you’ve heard your share of big promises made and horror stories delivered.
 On one hand, you understand that ERP selection and implementation is inherently complex and demanding, so you know your work is cut out for you.
 On the other, you’re looking for an ERP vendor that can simplify the process and offer some assurances of success.
 You don’t want your operations disrupted or your people frustrated by a botched ERP implementation that over-promises and under-delivers.
-At abas USA, we aren’t here to make empty promises, but we are here to help.
+At abas USA, we aren’t here to make empty promises - we are here to help.

 build yOur ERP implementation strategy around technology, people, and processes